Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### *Marketing*

 In addition to the above, some further marketing strategies will be used to optimise the sites reach.
 Search Engine Optimization (SEO) has been considered throughtout development in an attempt to improve the search engine ranking of the site.
-To do this I perfromed an exercise were I identifed what I thought would be the keywords that people would use when searching for a site.
+To do this I perfromed an exercise where I identifed what I thought would be the keywords that people would use when searching for a site.
 I used these words in the development when coding, and added some in the keywords meta tag in the base template.

 There is also a site map that can be accessed from the homepage, and this is a way to improve a sites search engine ranking and allows search engine bot crawling.